-The house is a weekender for a family of four.
+The house by Andra Matin is a weekender for a family of four.
 It is located in a densely urban part of Bogor, a city 60 kilometres south of Jakarta and (with Bandung) a favourite getaway for Jakartans looking for fresh air.
-Colloquially known as kota hujan (rain city) it has a humid rainforest climate, but still represents a relief from the pollution and manic congestion of Jakarta.
+Colloquially known as Kota Hujan (rain city) it has a humid rainforest climate, but still represents relief from the pollution and manic congestion of Jakarta.

 The cantilever provides shade for the terrace, which is further cooled by the nearby water feature.
-Each part of the house enjoys connection with intimate garden courtyards that generate light and cross-ventilaton.
+Each part of the house enjoys a connection with intimate garden courtyards that generate light and cross-ventilation.

 Also typical of Andra is the sensitivity to materials, which invariably gives his houses a satisfyingly haptic quality.
 In this case, he has used off-form concrete, allowing the grain of the timber formwork to animate the façades.
 This textural character is further highlighted by a gentle wash from the concealed lighting.
 The concrete complements a delicate use of timber which begins outside with a timber walkway from the garage to the house entry and then continues inside with timber flooring and ceilings.

 We think you might also like other projects from Habitus House Of The Year